-- Poor network connectivity: If the upload of one part fails, you can re-upload only the failed part instead of all parts.
+- Poor network connectivity: If the upload of one part fails on a mobile phone, you can re-upload only the failed part but not all parts.

 - Resumable upload required: An upload in progress can be paused and resumed at any time.

-- Upload acceleration: Multiple parts can be uploaded concurrently to speed up the process.
+- Upload acceleration: When the object to be uploaded to OSS is large, multiple parts can be uploaded concurrently to speed up the process.